Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Introduction

 By continuing along these lines, we investigate here chain stretching in ultra-dilute turbulent polymer solutions with Kolmogorov scalings.
-We aim to examine the detailed flow-polymer interactions and their statistical measures by employing bead-spring polymer modeling which includes all relevant physical effects and by tracking individual chain trajectories and the Lyapunov numbers along them.
+We aim to examine the detailed flow-polymer interactions and their statistical measures by employing a bead--spring polymer model that includes hydrodynamic interactions, excluded volume, elasticity, Brownian forcing, and finite chain extensibility and by tracking individual chain trajectories and the finite-time Lyapunov numbers along them.
 A special focus of this investigation is the correlation between polymer dynamics and vorticity structure.
 Our viewpoint is similar to that of \cite[][]{watanabe1}, although their study emphasised the coil--stretch transition, which is not our concern here, and---in contrast to our approach---neglected multi--body effects in the hydrodynamic interactions and in the Brownian forcing.
-Such effects can play a significant role in polymer stretching by altering the drag forces acting on the chains.
+Such effects can alter polymer stretching by modifying the drag forces acting on the chains.
 Indeed, as indicated by Zimm's analysis the inclusion of hydrodynamic interactions results in the polymer effectively dragging the solvent within its pervaded volume as it moves.
 So instead of having the Stokes drag at each bead location (freely draining Rouse approximation), we have the viscous drag on a pseudo-solid object of the size of the polymer's pervaded volume \cite[][]{rubinstein}.
 These important physics are expected to affect polymer orientation with respect to the flow, hence also polymer stretching.